-Sign up for updates on new work
+Sign up for updates on my new Europe project:

 Alex Klaushofer is an author and journalist who has written extensively on social and religious affairs and politics in Britain and Middle East, before realising that this really just boils down to writing about people and places.